 The lightest yoga mat we tested was the Clever Yoga Better Grip (TPE), weighing just over two pounds.
 While this model is light, it doesn't roll up compactly.
 We had a hard time finding a bag that it would fit into, and if we tied it up with a strap, it developed creases.
 We would recommend this mat as a starter mat or one used for Barre or Pilates.

 The Yoloha was also on the lighter side, weighing in at three pounds, eight ounces.
 Since it replaces your mat and towel, it's saving you both weight and space.
 The heavier mats that we tested were the Manduka eKO and the Mika.
 While it wasn't fun to cart such dense mats around, they were comfortable and stable, and the weight isn't a dealbreaker if you're carrying from your car to the studio.

-Whether you are just getting started in your yoga practice or have been at it for years, we all need something underneath to cushion our bodies and provide a landing zone for our occasional crashes.
-We hope our review has helped you in your decision-making process, and that you've found the perfect option for whatever style or tradition you follow.
+Whether you are just getting started in your yoga journey or have been at it for years, we all need something underneath to facilitate our practice and provide a welcome cushion as we move through our poses.
+We hope our review has helped you in your decision-making process and that you've found the perfect option for whatever style or tradition you follow.

 — Bo Outland & Cam McKenzie Ring

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More